-The following graph depicts the operating margins and earnings before interest and depreciation (EBID).
-Relatively flat or slightly improving margins and earnings are anticipated to continue to improve over the following fiscal cycle.
+The following graph depicts the operating margins and earnings before interest, depreciation and amortization (adjusted EBIDA).
+The Authority budgeted for slightly declining margins due to anticipated drops in business related to the coronavirus pandemic.

-The Authority's market share, market position, and long-term growth expectations for both container volume and general terminal activities are considered sustainable as they are driven by a number of factors including continued steady global economic growth, developments in the operating environment for US East Coast ports, and a rebound from negative market and natural forces that impacted fiscal year 2019.
+The Authority's market share, market position, and long-term growth expectations for both container volume and general terminal activities are considered sustainable as they are driven by a number of factors including continued steady global economic growth, developments in the operating environment for US East Coast ports, and a rebound from negative market and natural forces that impacted fiscal years 2019, 2020 and 2021 that included Hurricanes Florence, Dorian and Isaias and the continued economic uncertainty from the COVID-19 pandemic.
 US East Coast container volumes are expected to grow with carriers taking advantage of the economic benefits derived by deploying larger ships through the new Panama Canal and general increases in world trade in the East-West trade lane with Asia and Europe and the North-South trade lane with Latin America.